Economic & Financial Consulting

 • How much extra cost did the NHS incur because a generic drug was kept off the UK market by an invalid patent?

-• How much is the brand name of a premiership football club worth?
+• How much is the brand name of a Premier League football club worth?

 • What is the value of an airport in South Africa?